flowerhahaha/flowerhahaha/README.md

 ### About Me

-- 🌱 &nbsp;I’m currently learning coding (HTML, CSS and Javascript).
+- 🌱 &nbsp;I am looking for a backend engineering position located in Taipei or remote.
 - 📖 &nbsp;In my free time, I enjoy playing guitar, reading novels and traveling.
 - 📫 &nbsp;You can drop me an email at p12427@gmail.com
 - 😃 &nbsp;It will be a pleasure to talk with you.